DIY vs professional: overview

 Is professional damp proofing worth the cost?

 In most cases, yes.
 DIY materials cost £50–£200 upfront but frequently need repeating, and misdiagnosis can result in thousands of pounds in structural repair.
-A professional treatment with a 20-year insurance-backed guarantee, done correctly once, typically costs less over time — and protects property value.
+A professional treatment with a 20-year insurance-backed guarantee (20 years with rising damp), done correctly once, typically costs less over time — and protects property value.
 Untreated damp flagged in a buyer’s survey routinely results in offers being reduced by £5,000–£10,000 or buyers requesting full remediation before exchange.

 How long does professional damp proofing last?